What is Multimodality?: A task-relative definition

-\paragraph{Images of infrared vs.\ visible light} Infrared images and visible light images are represented uniformly (a stacked grid of photon counts of different energy intervals).
+Infrared images and visible light images are represented uniformly (a stacked grid of photon counts of different energy intervals).
 Additionally, we can define a bijective mapping between the two, e.g. by adding/subtracting a fixed frequency and thereby shifting the infrared image into a visible light image (as used for night vision).
 Therefore, by our definition, they represent the same modality.
 In this way, our definition enables us to define modalities for information not directly perceptible by humans because of sensory limitations.
-For example, the photons of infrared light don not carry the correct amount of energy to be perceptible by our eyes, as it is the case with most of the electromagnetic spectrum.
+For example, the photons of infrared light do not carry the correct amount of energy to be perceptible by our eyes, as it is the case for most of the electromagnetic spectrum.